louisesykes198/Resin-Treasures/README.md

 - Orders are stored with customer, shipping, and payment details.
 - Users can save items for later using a **wishlist**.
 - A **newsletter system** stores email subscribers.
-- Admins can manage products, categories, and fulfil customer orders.
+- Admins can manage products, categories, and fulfill customer orders.

 #### Data Tables & Core Entities